 I wish there was some way for you to be hit in the stomach with this story the way the original Pharisees and scribes were.
 Their sense of propriety would be jarred right from the beginning, when the younger son asked his father for his future share in cash, now.
 We might lift our eyebrows a little at the impertinence; they would be abhorred.
-It might help a bit to realize that customs and life views in Jesus' world were very much Oriental - and it is almost impossible for those of us who did not grow up in an Oriental world to understand just what that means.
-You ESL students who did indeed grow up in an Asian family will have a much better appreciation of just what an outrage would be caused by a younger son demanding his future inheritance now, in cash.
+It might help a bit to realize that customs and life views in Jesus' world were very much Oriental - and it is almost impossible for those of us who grew up in the Western world to understand just what that means.
+Those of you who did grow up in an Asian family will have a much better appreciation of just what an outrage would be caused by a younger son demanding his future inheritance now, in cash.
 Any respectable father would be severely angry at such behaviour, right?
 No son worthy of being a son would even ask, right?

 And so Jesus put the Pharisees and the scribes off stride right at the beginning of this parable, triggering strong negative reactions.
-And the barrage on their emotions continued, as the son heads off to foreign (i.e. 'Godless') lands, indulges in depraved behaviour (apparently even the oldest son has heard the tales of prostitutes and other lewd living!), and eventually acts like (gasp, horrors!) a Gentile, wallowing with the pigs.
+And the barrage on their emotions continued, as the son heads off to foreign (i.e. 'Godless') lands, indulges in depraved behaviour (apparently even the oldest son has heard the tales of prostitutes and other lewd living!), and eventually hits bottom, acting like a Gentile, wallowing with the pigs.
 The Pharisees and the scribes would be horror-struck at the very thought of such behaviour.
-Their whole life, their whole being was focused on keeping away from such people - even being accidentally in the same room with someone like that would cause themselves to be declared unclean, and they would have to go through an elaborate routine to even be able to walk through the doors of a synagogue, never mind the Temple.
+Their whole life, their whole being was focused on keeping away from such people - even being accidentally in the same room with someone like that would cause themselves to be declared unclean, and they would have to go through an elaborate cleansing ritual even to be able to walk through the doors of a synagogue, never mind the Temple.
 Raised on stories of being infected by such degenerate people, the Pharisees and scribes could only imagine the horrendous consequences of being touched by one of them.
 The very thought would make them sick.